 Again many people make this New Year resolution year after year often with minimal success!
 Losing weight is the objective but the goal should be to change habits that are not allowing your body to lose weight.
 For assured success weight loss goals have to be bite-sized and easy to achieve lifestyle or eating habit changes like:

-- “I will substantially reduce my fat intake by eating fewer or
+- “I will substantially reduce my fat intake by eating fewer or no fried foods.”

 - “I will not eat anything after dinner”